 4 min read

 Stockpiling essentials during quarantine comes as no surprise, but consumers haven’t only been gathering canned food and toilet paper.
-Recent earnings calls hint that during COVID, consumers are hoping not merely to survive but to thrive under quarantine with comfort food and cannabis at their disposal.
+Recent earnings call hint that during COVID, consumers are hoping not merely to survive but to thrive under quarantine with comfort food and Cannabis at their disposal.

-We applied AlphaSense’s theme extraction capability to transcripts to get the buzz on what consumers are eating, drinking and smoking at home during COVID.
-While overall sentiment trends downward across the industry, theme extraction illuminates the product lines that are performing well.
+We applied AlphaSense’s theme extraction capability to transcripts to get the buzz on what consumers eat, drink, and smoke at home during COVID.
+While overall sentiment trends downward across the industry, theme extraction illuminates the product lines performing well.

 Mondolez International: Biscuits and chocolate consumption up, but gum suffers